FloppyDisco/marauders-map/README.md

 Give each page a memorable name, and save it to a unique key, so you can open it quickly!

-Record your favorite Spells on your pages, and
-Give each spell a unique key to cast them quickly when you need them.
+Record your favorite Spells on your Pages, and give each spell a unique key to cast them quickly when you need them.

 But don't worry, should you forget how to perform your favorite wizardings, the Marauder's Map will be there to show you the way **!**